nus-cs2113-AY2122S1/ip/docs/README.md

 ## Quick Start

-1. Download `Java 11` on your computer.
+1. Download [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) on your computer.
-2. Download the latest Duke release file from [here](https://github.com/jushg/ip/releases).
+2. Download the latest Duke release file (`ip.jar`) from [here](https://github.com/jushg/ip/releases).
 3. Move the file into the folder to be used as the root folder for Duke
-4. On the terminal run the command `java -jar [filename].jar`
+4. On the terminal run the command `java -jar ip.jar`
 5. Enjoy your very own personal assistant

 ## Features

 ### Add a task